govenv/govenv/README.md

 This project was cloned from https://github.com/syndbg/goenv and modified by author that has a lot of interest in software development.

 Also this tool will be improved to help to productive.

+TODO:
+- Add explanation
+  - each directory
+  - comment in each files